rohzzn/token_routes/README.md

-# 🪐 Jupiter Router Explorer
+# 🪐 Jupiter Router

-Welcome to Jupiter Router Explorer - an advanced visualization and analytics tool for exploring swap routes on Jupiter, Solana's leading liquidity aggregator.
+Welcome to Jupiter Router  - an advanced visualization and analytics tool for exploring swap routes on Jupiter, Solana's leading liquidity aggregator.

 ## Overview

-Jupiter Router Explorer is a comprehensive tool that helps traders, developers, and liquidity providers visualize, analyze, and optimize token swaps on Solana.
+Jupiter Router  is a comprehensive tool that helps traders, developers, and liquidity providers visualize, analyze, and optimize token swaps on Solana.
 By providing deep insights into routing paths, price impact, and execution efficiency, this tool enables users to make better-informed trading decisions.

 ## Key Features